Turkey Fried Rice

 How To Make The Best Turkey Fried Rice on the Blackstone

-1. Dice the onions and carrots, mince the garlic and ginger, and slice the green onions.
-Get everything ready before you start cooking.
+Dice the onions and carrots, mince the garlic and ginger, and slice the green onions.
+Have all ingredients ready before you start cooking to keep the process smooth.

-3. Push the turkey aside, add more oil if needed, and sauté the onions and carrots.
-Stir in the garlic and ginger, cooking for an additional minute.
+Push the turkey to the side, add more oil if needed, and sauté the onions and carrots.
+Stir in the garlic and ginger, cooking for about a minute until fragrant.

 Chef Jenn’s Tips